Infinite-Nomic/Infinite-Nomic/rules.md

 When a player ceases to be a monarch, then they must choose one of the other players.
 The player that they choose gains 1 IP.

 # Rule 7
 No person shall delete proposals.

-No person shall modify proposals without explicit public approval from the Monarch.
-Approval can only be given by the Monarch to correct the following superficial defects:
-- Typos
-- Improper formatting
-- Offending characters
+No person shall edit a proposal after the Monarch has publicly approved or refused to approve it.

 # Rule 8
 Each rule that does not have a number can be given a unique number by the Monarch.
 The first number given by the Monarch must be 1, each additional number given must be exactly 1 higher than the previous number.